jeferson-sb/devjobs/README.md

 $ docker-compose up --build
 ```

-> Open http://localhost:3000 in your browser
+> Open http://localhost:3333 in your browser

 ## 📝License

 This project is licensed under the [MIT License](https://github.com/jeferson-sb/devjobs/blob/master/LICENSE.md)

+`Made with ♥ by Jeferson © 2020`